 In a statement, Riot said that “Valorant is a game for bold strategists who dare to make the unexpected play, because if it wins, it works,” reads the official copy on the game’s website.
 Riot notes that the game will run at least 30 FPS on minimum specification PCs and up to 144 FPS on gaming rigs, meaning that it’s highly accessible across the board.”

-To get a more visual feat of the gameplay, Riot released a trailer for Valorant.
-As we would describe it, the gameplay is downright impressive and unpredictable.
+The gameplay is downright impressive and unpredictable.
 It motivates the player to be creative and quick when it comes to responding to enemy actions.
 You’ll need to purchase items first before going into battle and planning with tactical strategies.
 The trailer was filled with explosive abilities, some that we have never seen while others have similarities with Overwatch.

 You can witness Valorant champs, otherwise known as Agents use abilities like having an area filled with poisonous smoke as a defensive wall, riddling enemies with bows and arrows, throwing knives as a skill shot aside from having a weapon of choice.